-Target/Goal Action/Strategy Who When Reporting 4.1.1 To develop a comprehensive F1-F6 Careers Plan Develop a comprehensive Career Education Plan outlining all programmes and initiatives for Careers Coordinator (CC) 2016 onwards Done each year level.
-2. Implement career education programmes in each Form as per the Careers Plan. сс 2016 onwards Done 4.1.2 To have 80% of students complete a job shadowing To coordinate with OBA and PTA job shadowing opportunities for students up to and including F5. сс 2016 onwards Done experience by the end of F5 To develop a job shadowing register to monitor and follow up on students who have not completed a job shadowing. сс 2016 onwards Not yet done 4.1.3 To provide students with a wide breadth Implement the career education programme in each Form as per the Careers Plan. [see 4.1.1] сс 2016 onwards Done of career and tertiary options 2.
-Provide a careers talk for all students F3 - F6 each year. СС 2016 onwards 2016 onwards Done Done Engage Old Boys in provision of work experience, practice interviews, and careers talks.
-CC 2016 onwards Done 4.
-Provide F3 with the EDB Work Choice programme for use from F3 to F6. СС 2016 onwards Done Provide Skill Assessment for all F6 to determine their suitable careers. сс 2018, 20 not yet done Develop an onsite Careers/Tertiary Expo every two Principal / CC 2016 onwards Done years.
-7. Organise students to attend exhibitions, conferences, lectures, information programmes etc. provided by Hong Kong and other tertiary institutions. СС 4.1.4 To strengthen NCS student support Provide subject/pastoral support for NCS students NCS CLC / GC 2016 onwards Done across all subjects Assist with resources, funding and the NCS Examination subsidy for GCSE IGCSE AS and A-level Examinations GC/NCS CLC 2016 Done
+Target/Goal Action/Strategy Who When Reporting 4.1.1 To develop a comprehensive F1-F6 Careers Plan Develop a comprehensive Career Education Plan outlining all programmes and initiatives for Careers Coordinator (CC) 2017 onwards Ongoing, individual plan and report each year level.
+2. Implement career education programmes in each Form as per the Careers Plan. СС 2017 onwards Ongoing 4.1.2 To have 80% of students complete a job shadowing To coordinate with OBA and PTA job shadowing opportunities for students up to and including F5. сс 2017 onwards Ongoing, response good from students experience by the end of F5 To develop a job shadowing register to monitor and follow up on students who have not completed a job shadowing. СС 2017 onwards Ongoing 4.1.3 To provide students with a wide breadth Implement the career education programme in each Form as per the Careers Plan. [see 4.1.1] СС 2017 onwards Done.
+F2/F4 programmes of career and tertiary options Provide a careers talk for all students F3 - F6 each year. СС 2017 onwards Done.
+Career's Day Engage Old Boys in provision of work experience, practice interviews, and careers talks. сс 2017 onwards Done 4.
+Provide F3 with the EDB Work Choice programme for use from F3 to F6. сс 2017 onwards Done 5.
+Provide Skill Assessment for all F6 to determine their suitable СС 2017 onwards Done careers.
+6. Develop an onsite Careers/Tertiary Expo every two years.
+Principal / CC 2017 Not done in 2018 but helped visit Expos in other schools 7.
+Organise students to attend exhibitions, conferences, lectures, information programmes etc. provided by Hong Kong and other tertiary institutions. СС 2017 onwards other serious 4.1.4 To strengthen NCS student support across all subjects Provide subject/pastoral support for NCS students Assist with resources, funding and the NCS Examination subsidy for GCSE IGCSE AS and A-level Examinations NCS CLC / GC GC/NCS CLC 2017 onwards 2017 Done.
+Teacher assigned to look after NCS students, NCS common room Done